ulysse-travel/elixir_technical_test/README.md

 end
 ```

-7. Modify the `Homer.Search.Server` module to stop the `GenServer` after 15 minutes of inactivity.

-8. Modify the `Homer.Search` to implement to following behaviour.
+7. Modify the `Homer.Search` to implement to following behaviour.
 You can add as many functions as you want.
 ```elixir
 defmodule Homer.Search.Behaviour do
   @callback list_offer_requests() :: [OfferRequest.t()]